Densaugeo/paraforge/README.md

   * Adjust parameters / model and file names
   * Handle multiple models at once.
 I'm really going to need that for testing
 - Core functions
-  * Rotate vtcs
-  * Add existing node, mesh, meshprimitive
-  * Nodes should not always be descendants of scene 0 - necessary to support import generators
   * Test multiple runs in one wasm instance

 ## License